8 Extending the Linear Model

 • Any coefficient can be allowed to vary by groups, including other random effects.
 It actually is just an interaction in the end as far as the linear predictor and conceptual model is concerned.

 • The group-specific effects are penalized, which shrinks them toward the overall mean, and makes this a different approach from just adding a ‘mere interaction’.
 This helps avoid overfitting, and that penalty is related to the variance estimate of the random effect.
-In other words, you can think of it as running a penalized linear model where the penalty is applied to the group-specific effects (see @#sec-estim-penalty).
+In other words, you can think of it as running a penalized linear model where the penalty is applied to the group-specific effects (see Section 6.8).

-• Because of the way they are estimated, mixed models can account for lack of independence of observations5, which is a common issue in many datasets.
+• Because of the way they are estimated, mixed models can account for lack of independence of observations7, which is a common issue in many datasets.
 This is especially important when you have repeated measures, or when you have a hierarchical structure in your data, such as students within schools, or patients within hospitals.

-• When you start to think about random effects and/or distributions for effects, you’re already thinking like a Bayesian (Section 3.11.2), who is always thinking about the distributions for various effects.
+• When you start to think about random effects and/or distributions for effects, you’re already thinking like a Bayesian (Section 6.11.4), who is always thinking about the distributions for various effects.
 Mixed models are the perfect segue from standard linear model estimation to Bayesian estimation, where everything is random.

 • The random effect is akin to a latent variable of ‘unspecified group causes’.
 This is a very powerful idea that can be used in many different ways, but importantly, you might want to start thinking about how you can figure out what those ‘unspecified’ causes may be!

-• Group effects will almost always improve your model’s performance relative to not having them, especially if you weren’t including those groups in your model because of how many groups there were.
+• Group effects will almost always improve your model’s predictive performance relative to not having them, especially if you weren’t including those groups in your model because of how many groups there were.

 In short, mixed models are a fun way to incorporate additional interpretive color to your model, while also getting several additional benefits to help you understand your data!

-5.4 Generalized Additive Models
+8.4 Generalized Additive Models

 In other words, we can go from the straight line here: